 While largely plastic, the cabin materials are finished well and fit together with tight tolerances.
 With the available leather upholstery, the look is upscale; we find the lighter colors look more luxurious, the black very businesslike.
 Small items storage space is abundant, with a large center console, map pockets in the doors, a big glovebox and a handy tray below the center stack.

 The touch-screen navigation/audio systems work well and easily; we never had to consult the owner's manual to get what we wanted.
 If you're subscribed you get XM radio and real-time traffic data as well, and non-navi cars have options with OnStar.
-The switchgear is clearly labeled and easily laid out, the rotary light and drive switches both default to automatic, and the rear wiper switch is cleanly integrated onto the turn signal stalk where cruise control was in earlier generations.
+The switchgear is clearly labeled and arranged, the rotary light and drive switches both default to automatic, and the rear wiper switch is cleanly integrated onto the turn signal stalk.

 A yank on the second-row seat lever (or push on the optional button) flips the seat up for access to the third row.
 We sat in the third-row seats and found that short-to-average adults fit, though they will likely feel insulted if kept back there more than 10 or 15 minutes.
 The Tahoe's rear suspension design means there is no foot well behind the second row; the seats sit on the cargo deck like very well upholstered beach chairs.
 The Expedition has more than a foot more legroom in the third row; Expedition's third-row head and legroom nearly match the Tahoe's second row.

 Like the second-row bench the third-row seats have three seatbelts but no center headrests.
 They are split 50/50; the backrests fold down, the whole seat can be folded up against the second row, or they can be pulled back and lifted out.
 Unlike most of the competition big loads in the Tahoe require leaving the third row out of the truck somewhere.